haqatak/CAMELTrack/README.md

 - [x] Simplified installation and integration into TrackLab
 - [x] Public release of the repository
 - [x] Release of the SOTA weights
-- [ ] Release of the pickles for the training
+- [ ] Release of the tracker_states used for the training
+- [ ] Release of the tracker_states and detections used for the evaluation
 - [ ] Cleaning of the code for the training

 ## ⚙️ Quick Installation Guide